CERI Computer Network Facts (and some opinion)

 Return to Table of Contents

-There are also two areas for miscellaneous temporary storage: 200GB and workdisk. /gaia/scratch/200GB is intended for longer term temporary storage.
+There is an area for miscellaneous temporary storage: /gaia/scratch/200GB is intended for longer term temporary storage.
 Please be tidy and clean up after yourself.
-It only contains 226 Gigabytes, currently, so you if use them all, there won't be any left for anyone else.
+It only contains 350 Gigabytes, currently, so you if use it all, there won't be any left for anyone else.
 The contents of /gaia/scratch/200GB are never backed up, so in the event of hardware or software problems, the entire contents will quite likely be lost.

 Return to Table of Contents